NCAR/climate-primer-water/doc/gcms.rst

 have generally remained at horizontal resolutions of around 100 km.
-This deficiency in properly representing important local factors, such as topography, the land-sea interface, etc. still requires downscaling approaches, either in dynamical form (see :mark:`CMIP’s CORDEX` effort in section 4.A.; Giorgi and Gutowski 2015), through statistical means, or some hybrid form.
+This deficiency in properly representing important local factors, such as topography, the land-sea interface, etc. still requires downscaling approaches, either in dynamical form (see CMIP’s CORDEX effort in section 4.A.; Giorgi and Gutowski 2015), through statistical means, or some hybrid form.
 Most recently, even Machine Learning (ML) has been employed to achieve higher resolutions (Watson-Parris 2021).
 While ML